 To get an idea of the topics that are addressed in Einstein Schools, look at these videos, books, and articles that introduce Einstein and his work on gravity.
 We will send you some more video and other resources later in the project.

 The lead teacher should register now to get notices and updates.

 Use the posters to generate interest with your students and to share the Einstein Schools Programme with your colleagues:

-- What are the predictions made in Einstein’s Theory of General Relativity and how can they be tested?
+- What are the predictions made in Einstein’s Theory of General Relativity?

 - How can gravity create compact objects like black holes and neutron stars?

 - How are gravitational waves created and how can they be detected?

 - What if gravity was very different in the way it works now, or didn’t exist at all?